Wouldn’t it be great if after publishing new content on your WordPress site, the following happened … just from your post URL:

 How To Set Up And Use WordPress Permalinks

-A permalink is the web address that people and search engines will use to link to articles or sections of your site or the links you send in emails pointing to posts on your site.
-Permalinks are also referred to as “pretty” URLs.
+A permalink is the URL that other people will use to link to articles or sections of your site or the links you send in an email pointing to a particular post on your website.
+Some people refer to permalinks as “pretty” URLs.

-Permalinks make the URLs to each post on your blog permanent, hence a permalink.
+Permalinks make the web address pointing to each post on your website permanent, hence a perma-link.

 Permalinks – Why Do You Need To Use Them?

-As you have probably heard by now, WordPress is one of the best CMS tools available when it comes to publishing search engines optimized content.
+Hopefully, you are probably aware that, WordPress is one of the best Content Management Systems available when it comes to SEO.

-WordPress is not only great for SEO out of the box, but its SEO aspect can be further finetuned using excellent SEO plugins.
+WordPress is not only well optimized right out of the box, but its SEO aspect can be easily fine tuned using excellent SEO plugins.

-If you focus on the SEO aspect of your website, then you cannot ignore the importance of your URLs.
-Google places considerable weight on the structure of URLs when indexing its content.
+If you are looking to optimize the SEO aspect of your site or blog, then you should not ignore the importance of your URLs.
+Search engines like Google place considerable weight on the structure of your site’s URLs when indexing pages.

-Permalinks can be used to turn links on your site into “search engine friendly” URLs.
-Permalinks can also improve the usability, aesthetics, and forward-compatibility of your links.
+Permalinks can be used to make the links on your site into “search engine friendly” URLs.
+Permalinks are also used to improve the aesthetics, usability, and forward-compatibility of your links.

-Now … let’s review the reason why it’s best to use permalinks when publishing content in WordPress.
+Now … let’s review the reason why it’s best to set up permalinks when publishing content in WordPress.

-By default, a WordPress installation uses a URL-naming structure for your posts that isn’t very search engine friendly and looks like this …
+By default, a WordPress installation uses a non-search engine friendly URL structure for your posts that looks like this …

-As the screenshot image taken from Google search results below shows, many site owners haven’t yet configured their sites to use WordPress permalinks …
+As the screenshot image taken directly from Google search results below shows, many WordPress users have not yet set up their permalinks …

 Configuring Your WordPress Permalinks

-Log into your WP admin and select Settings > Permalinks
+In your WP administration menu, select Settings > Permalinks …

 This brings up the Permalink Settings screen …

 As mentioned earlier, by default WordPress web URLs use characters like question marks and numbers to create unique Post Ids and URLs.
 We want to create search engine friendly URLs instead for our posts.
-To do this, we will need to specify a different Permalink structure than the one set by default.
+To do this, we need to specify a different Permalink structure than the default one.

 If you use the custom permalink structure shown in the example above, your URL would look something like this: